Menu

 A smarter qualification journey for building trades

-Industry, providers and learners have told us that while they highly value the New Zealand Certificate in Carpentry, it doesn’t work for everyone.
+Industry, providers and learners told us that while they highly value the New Zealand Certificate in Carpentry, it doesn’t work for everyone.

 • A summary of industry concerns about apprenticeship retention, qualification completion, and recognition of skills.